AbadOrangeCat/Run-house-game/README.md

 - This game is text-based on purpose.
 It is designed for easy testing and clear output.
 - There is no computer AI player.
 It is meant for two humans taking turns.

----

-## License
-This repository does not include a license file.
-If you plan to share or reuse this code broadly, consider adding a license first.